About this sector

-Relevant work experience is not essential but it can put you at an advantage and allow you to describe to potential employers your reasons for wanting to train as an tax adviser or tax inspector.
+Although not essential, relevant work experience can be advantageous and allow you to describe to potential employers your reasons for wanting to train as an tax adviser or tax inspector.

 - The large professional services firms run structured tax internship programmes which can often lead to a graduate job offer.
-Details of these programmes are available from the firms' websites including Deloitte, Ernst & Young, KPMG, PwC, Grant Thornton and BDO.
-The 'Big 4' tend to open their applications for summer internships at the end of July of the previous year.
-PwC introduced deadlines for some vacancies in 2014, but applications are usually accepted on a rolling basis until the vacancies are filled.
-This means that popular offices (eg Edinburgh and London) fill more quickly than some others.
+You should apply as early as you can once applications open.
+Places fill up quickly (especially in popular offices, eg Edinburgh and London).
 Regularly check the employers' websites for vacancy updates.
 Although summer internships tend to be aimed at penultimate year students, check these larger firms' websites for details of insight days for students of earlier years.

 - Student Ladder lists work placements aimed at first and 2nd year students.
 Check out the Consultancy/Professional Services category

 - Potential employers will also be impressed by other types of work experience and involvement in extra-curricular activities, where you can show how you have developed relevant transferable skills or 'competencies' such as teamwork, communication, leadership and commercial/business awareness.
 A Treasurer role can give you useful experience managing the accounts for a student society or sports club.

 How to get a (graduate) job

 - Graduate training schemes are common in this sector.
 The larger employers look for graduates of any discipline but some small accountancy firms prefer relevant degrees.
 Support is typically provided by employers in the form of financial support and time to attend the courses and exams.